iamMeshi/moba-board-game/rules.md

 ### Splitting gold
 - If two champions occupy a lane they do not both collect
-- Instead, the champion with the highest gold income stat receives gold as normal and other champpions receive 0
+- The player must choose which champion receives the gold
+- Gold cannot be divided among champions
 - The exception to this rule is are Support-type champions who receive their gold income regardless of how many other champions are in the same zone